Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Open-loop Stiffening

-In order to study the transverse stiffness, we assume that the external force $\bff_{\tt ext}$ is only acting to the $n$-th link \cite{SAL}.
-Substituting it into the port-Hamiltonian model \eqref{model:pH}, it satisfies the following equation at the shifted equilibrium
+In order to study the transverse stiffness at the end of the robot, we assume that the external force $\bff_{\tt ext}$ is only applied to the $n$-th link \cite{SAL}.
+Substituting it into the port-Hamiltonian model \eqref{model:pH}, it satisfies the following equations at the shifted equilibrium

 in which $K_{\tt C} \in \rea^{2\times 2}$ is the stiffness matrix with the partition